greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/gprecoverseg.html.md

 --no-progress
 :   Suppresses progress reports from the `pg_basebackup` or `pg_rewind` utility.
 The default is to display progress.

+--differential
+:   During a full recovery, skip recovery of files and directories that have not changed since the last time `gprecoverseg` ran.

 -v \| --verbose
 :   Sets logging output to verbose.